 Applicants must liaise with their local government regarding planning and building approvals pertinent to their project.
 Your local government will assess all relevant applications and is to rank applications in priority order for the municipality.

-No distinctions should be made in the ranking, between local governments, applicants, forward planning or annual projects.
+No distinctions should be made in the ranking between local governments and community applications.

 on information related to technical design issues.